David Greig (dramatist)

 David Greig (born 1969) is a Scottish playwright and theatre director.
 His work has been performed at many of the major theatres in Britain, including the Traverse Theatre, Royal Court Theatre, Royal National Theatre, Royal Lyceum Theatre and the Royal Shakespeare Company, and been produced around the world.

-Early life
+Early life and education

-Greig was born in Edinburgh in 1969, and was brought up in Nigeria.
-Returning to Edinburgh in his teens, he was a pupil at the independent Stewart's Melville College.
-He later studied English and Drama at Bristol University.
+Greig was born in Edinburgh in 1969, and was brought up in Nigeria until he was 11, when the family returned to Scotland.

+He studied at Bristol University, where he shared a flat with Sarah Kane.